folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **FTP mode.** Select the transmission mode the library expects to use with the vendor: ASCII or Binary.
 *   **Server address.** The address for the vendor’s FTP server.
 *   **FTP connection mode.** Select the connection mode: Active or Passive.
 *   **Username.** The username for the FTP, if a login username is required for this vendor.
+See [Organizations permissions](#permissions) for more information about permissions related to viewing and editing integration credentials.
 *   **Password.** The password for the FTP, if a login password is required for this vendor.
 The password is automatically hidden.
 Click **Show** to display the password.
 Click **Hide** to stop displaying the password.
-*   **FTP port.** The FTP port number.
+*   **FTP port (required).** The FTP port number.
 *   **Order directory.** The subdirectory where orders should be placed, if different from the main FTP directory for this vendor.
 Ex: /directory.
 *   **Invoice directory.** The subdirectory where invoices should be retrieved, if different from the main FTP directory for this vendor.
 Ex: /directory.
 *   **Notes.** Notes about the FTP details for this vendor integration.

 ### Scheduling

 *   **Schedule EDI.** If you want to schedule the EDI, select the **Schedule EDI** checkbox.
 *   **Schedule period.**  The period between automated exports to the vendor.
-Choose from Hourly, Daily, Weekly, and Monthly.
+Choose from Daily or Weekly.
+This release of FOLIO does not include Hourly or Monthly period options due to a known issue to be resolved in the next release.
+If you applied either of those values to a vendor previously, the export may not run at the desired time when using hourly or monthly schedules.
 *   **Date.** If you choose a schedule period of Daily, the date field appears.
 Use the calendar function to select the start date for this schedule.
-*   **Day.**  If you choose a schedule period of Monthly, the numeric date field appears.
-Use the drop down to select the numeric day of the month for this automated export.
-*   **Schedule frequency.**  If you choose a schedule period of Hourly, Daily, or Weekly, the schedule frequency field appears.
+*   **Schedule frequency.**  If you choose a schedule period of Daily or Weekly, the schedule frequency field appears.
 Enter the numeric value for the hourly or daily frequency of this scheduled integration.
-*   **Time.**  If you choose a schedule period of Daily, Weekly or Monthly, the time field appears.
+*   **Time.**  If you choose a schedule period of Daily or Weekly, the time field appears.
 Click on this field to view an hour and time select list.
 Choose the scheduled time for this automated export.
 *   **S M T W Th F S.**  If you choose a schedule period of Weekly, the day of the week checkboxes appear.
 Choose the days for this weekly automated export.